Manage Block Storage volumes with the Linode API

 -

-Create a volume in the same region as the target instance.
-Use the ID of the target instance and adjust the size (in GB), region, and label to the desired values:
+Create a volume in the same region as the target Linode.
+Use the ID of the target Linode and adjust the size (in GB), region, set encryption to

 -